There are so many painting ideas for kids! Painting is such a staple for art activities with most kids.

 A few new ways to paint couldn’t hurt, could it?
 Grab a new tool to paint with, or a new method of painting, and get creative today!

-Here’s 50 paint activities, with tools, methods and recipes to get your mind in gear.
+Here’s 50 creative painting ideas for kids, with tools, methods and recipes to get your mind rolling with ideas!
 Like I said, there’s a million ways to paint, this is just the tip of the iceberg.

 Introduce new tools to use with paint and your child will jump at the opportunity to get creative!
 Get creative yourself with what you use.
 Find something lying around the house and ask yourself, “How could we paint with this?”!